-The Ghana-born visionary is currently teaching a class on design at Apple, making Iddris the youngest person ever to host a ‘Today At Apple’ session.
+The Ghana-born visionary is currently teaching a class on design at Apple, as part of a ‘Today At Apple’ session.

 Iddris has also partnered on projects with Jaden Smith and the late rapper Nipsey Hussle, for whom he created The Marathon Clothing, a “smart store” in Los Angeles that gives customers exclusive access to content by opening an app when at the storefront.

 AC: How can music artists embrace holograms?

 IDDRIS SANDU: Well I think the music industry has already embraced holograms, it can start with the introduction of technologies like augmented reality.
 Which I like to think of as tier one holograms.

 You used geo-fencing to create a “smart store” with Nipsey Hussle.
 We’ve seen similar technology used by Snapchat with geo-filters.
 How else can you see geo-fencing being used in the music industry?

 My truth is feeling geo-fencing can be used to address several of the issues that are currently faced in the music industry.

 Geo fencing is the same concept as region locking.
 Due to the over-saturation of music content within the music industry, artists are faced with the challenge of supply and demand as well as figuring out how to create unique experiences for their audience when they release a product.